ZimbiX/amber-enphase-zero-export-switcher-tool/README.md

 - [A Python script by Markus Fritze](https://github.com/sarnau/EnphaseEnergy)
 - [A webpage by Tristan Mott](https://blahnana.com/passwordcalc.html) (easiest)

-[Apparently, firmware version 7 replaces this method of authentication](https://support.enphase.com/s/question/0D53m00006ySLuRCAW/unimpressed-with-loss-of-local-api-connectivity-to-envoys?t=1672164431932) with a [token that has to be refreshed through a UI](https://enphase.com/download/iq-gateway-access-using-token-tech-brief) every six months.
-I haven't read much of the thread, but it sounds like you also lose access to realtime telemetry by upgrading, so I'll be trying to avoid that.

 Not that you need it for our configuration, but FYI, the credentials for the homeowner pages are: `envoy` / \[the last six digits of the Envoy serial... which is displayed on the unauthenticated homepage\]

+#### Installer access on Envoy firmware V7 - Enlighten self-installer account

+On Envoy firmware V7, installer access requires intervention from Enphase.

+[Firmware version 7 changes the method of authentication](https://support.enphase.com/s/question/0D53m00006ySLuRCAW/unimpressed-with-loss-of-local-api-connectivity-to-envoys?t=1672164431932) to using a [token that has to be refreshed through a UI](https://enphase.com/download/iq-gateway-access-using-token-tech-brief).
+A user token lasts six months, and an installer token lasts 12 hours.
+Zest automates acquiring and refreshing an installer token.

+You'll need to email Enphase support and ask that DIY installer access be added to your account.

 #### Grid profile names